milesdwilliams15/actuwar/README.md

 Inverse Burr models are more complex than more conventional regression models.
 This makes interpretation of model estimates somewhat challenging.
 A better way is to generate log-log plots like the type shown above using simulated draws from an inverse Burr model fit with covariates.

 You can use the `ibm_sim()` function to simulate random draws from a conditional inverse Burr distribution, and in combination with `llplot()` you can show the results.
 The below example shows how, based on the inverse Burr model for war deaths, the average democracy score among countries fighting a war conditions the distribution of potential battle deaths by war's end.
+By default, it performs 1,000 random draws for each combination of of model covariates you supply.

 ```
 ## simulate draws for countries with different
 ## average democracy scores
 ibm_sim(
   model_fit,
-  its = 1000,
   newdata = data.frame(
     pop = mean(wars$pop),
     maj = mean(wars$maj),